 - When storing the tractor for extended periods, disconnect the negative battery cable.
 It is not necessary to remove the battery. - All batteries discharge during storage.
 Keep the exterior of the battery clean, especially the top.
-A dirty battery will discharge more rapidly. - 3.
-The battery must be stored with a full charge.
+A dirty battery will discharge more rapidly. - The battery must be stored with a full charge.
 A discharged battery can freeze sooner than a charged battery.
 A fully charged battery will store longer in cold temperatures than hot. - Recharge the battery before returning to service.
 Although the tractor may start, the engine charging system may not fully recharge the battery.

-Removing the Battery
+Removing the Battery (SD Models)

 - 1. Flip the seat all the way forward. - 2.
 Unhook the strap (a) holding the battery in place.
-See Figure 4-5.
+See Figure 4-5

-- Remove the hex cap screw and sems nut securing the negative cable grouping (b) to the negative battery post (marked NEG).
-Move the cable grouping away from the negative battery post. - Remove the hex cap screw and sems nut securing the positive cable grouping (c) to the positive battery post (marked POS). - 5.
+- Remove the hex cap screw and sems nut securing the black negative battery lead (b) to the negative battery post (marked NEG).
+Move the cable away from the negative battery post. - Remove the hex cap screw and sems nut securing the red positive battery lead (c) to the positive battery post (marked POS). - 5.
 Carefully lift the battery out of the tractor. - 6.
 Install the battery by repeating the above steps in the reverse order.